tombrereton/go-fullstack/README.md

 5. **Test Your Changes**: Ensure that your changes do not break any existing functionality.
 6. **Submit a Pull Request**: Push your branch to your fork on GitHub and submit a pull request.

-For more detailed information, check out our contribution guidelines in the `CONTRIBUTING.md` file.

 Thank you for considering to contribute to Go Hot Reload!
 Your efforts help make this project even better.